 It is my duty to shape and assist students to reach their full potential.
 I live by this philosophy.
 During my classes, I have been assisting students to grow intellectually and professionally.
+My philosophy of teaching transcends the walls of a college class.
+I’m there for my students inside and outside the classroom.
 It has been a delightful experience for which I have been quite grateful.

 I understand that transmitting knowledge effectively is paramount for learning to occur.
 I do not believe, however, that an autocratic, inflexible teacher will gain the students’ trust and their full attention, which will consequently result in a poor learning experience for them.
 I would rather be an approachable but challenging and fair instructor who expects, but at the same time, cares for the students.